NREL/LiAISON/LiAISON-ReEDS/README.md

 process_name_bridge.csv need to be created properly with premise database which generated from previous step 2_1.
 Every user have to process this step at least once on their own, otherwise it causes problem when matching activities.
 From reeds_to_hipster_dev folder,

 - Run ecoinvent_explorer.py to generate ecoinvent_updated_full_p1.8.1_v2.xlsx.
 - Run hipster_matcher US/state/region .py depending on your spatial resolution.
 Make sure to use the newly created ecoinvent_updated_full file is used in the code.
-Enter all year and scenario you will want to run to make sure process_name_bridge.csv to include all required process name.
+Enter all year and scenario you will want to run to make sure process_name_bridge.csv to include all required process name (Code needs to be updated for this).
 - Run process_Bridge.py to create process_name_bridge.csv.
 - Copy scenario files in reedsdata folder to LiAISON_ReEDS/data/inputs/reeds_data
 - Check modification_inventory.csv file is in LiAISON_ReEDS/data/inputs/reeds_data (cf. rows here modify the ecoinvent data itself)